BCRTA Receives $120,000 in OKI Funding to Expand Travel Training Program

 March 23, 2026

-The Butler County Regional Transit Authority (BCRTA) has been awarded $120,000 in Section 5310 funding through the Ohio-Kentucky-Indiana Regional Council of Governments (OKI) to support and expand its free travel training program.
-These federal funds are designed to improve mobility for older adults, individuals with disabilities, and low-income populations throughout Butler County.
+HAMILTON, OHIO — The Butler County Regional Transit Authority (BCRTA) has been awarded $120,000 in Section 5310 funding through the Ohio-Kentucky-Indiana Regional Council of Governments to expand its travel training program, helping more Butler County residents gain the skills and confidence to use public transportation independently.